scylladb/scylladb/docs/operating-scylla/security/authorization.rst

 Users
 ^^^^^

-Prior to the introduction of roles in Scylla 2.2, authentication and authorization were based around the concept of a ``USER``.
+Prior to the introduction of roles in ScyllaDB 2.2, authentication and authorization were based around the concept of a ``USER``.
 For backward compatibility, this syntax has been preserved.
-From Scylla 2.2 and onward, it is recommended to use :ref:`roles <db-roles>`.
+From ScyllaDB 2.2 and onward, it is recommended to use :ref:`roles <db-roles>`.

 .. _create-user-statement: